ottopaulsen/MMM-WeConnect/README.md

 Add entries for the positions you want to show with specific text (name).

 The homePosition should be set to the name of the position that represents home.
-This makes it possible to show how far away fro home the car is, when it is not at any known position.
+This makes it possible to show how far away from home the car is, when it is not at any known position.

 If you want other languages, add your own translation file in the translations folder.

+The logging can be set to true to output data to the console.
+It can be useful for example to get positions, but you can easily also use Google Maps for this.

 ### Password security

 You must keep your We Connect username and password secret!
 If anyone gets hold of them, they can potentially steal your car, or do other harm!

+They are only used on the login procedure, but they persist in the configuration and may turn up in logs!

 ### CSS Styling